Old Post Office (Washington, D.C.): 20th century

-Rejuvenation in 1970s
+Preservation and renovation

 The Old Post Office was added to the National Register of Historic Places in 1973.
 That same year, the GSA formally dropped its intention to demolish the building and instead developed a plan to preserve it.
 The National Capital Planning Commission agreed to the project.

 Major renovation of the structure was made possible in 1976 by enactment of the Public Buildings Cooperative Use Act.
 The law gave GSA the legal authority to lease federal buildings and use the money received for renovations and upgrades.
 It also legalized the use of a portion of federal office buildings for commercial retail and restaurant use.
 The Old Post Office was the first major project begun under the law.

 An $18 million renovation began in 1977.
 The building badly needed it: The atrium roof had been covered over, making the interior dark; the building leaked and had suffered extensive water damage; there was mold throughout the building; the tower was filled with five to six meters of pigeon droppings, and the heating system often broke down.